Questions: Genealogy or Family History?, Art or Science?

 Liz”

-It was signed by Florence Smith
+It was signed by Cousin Flo (I knew she was Florence Smith)

 Using logic: What was the surname of each child at birth?